Writing platform-specific features

 To play videos, you use can use the multimedia renderer service from the BlackBerry Platform Services Library or the Simple DirectMedia Layer (SDL) open source library (a port that works with the Native SDK is available on GitHub).
 SDL is a cross-platform, multimedia library that's designed to provide video drivers and low-level access to audio and 3-D hardware using OpenGL.
 You can also use functions that are included in the Multimedia Library.

-For an example of how to play video using the multimedia renderer API, see the Play a video tutorial.
+For an example of how to play video using the multimedia renderer API, see Tutorial: Play a video with multimedia renderer.

 The Near Field Communication (NFC) capability of BlackBerry 10 allows you to initiate connections and share data between an NFC tag and a BlackBerry 10 device.
 The Near Field Communication Library provides functions that you can use to connect with NFC tags and exchange data in various formats.